-To solve a cryptographic problem, it was necessary as quickly as possible to perform a consistent
+To solve the cryptographic problem, it was necessary to perform a sequential

 Fabro could do it on a regular home.a computer with an Intel Core i7-6700 processor and the GNU Multiple Precision Arithmetic Library for 3.5 years.
 At the same time, he competed with a team from Sabanci University, which, using the FPGA software accelerator and new squaring algorithms, plans to make the necessary calculations for two months - by May 11, 2019.